kosuha606/generator/README.md

 Usage in Yii2
 ---

-For Yii2 you can use GeneratorController - it is the command what can to input get scenarios of .php files like so:
+For Yii2 you may use GeneratorController - it is the command what can get scenarios of .php files like so:
 ```
 <?php